Construction Manager Resume Guide: California Edition (2026)

 - Emphasis in Commercial Construction

-- Senior capstone project: $45M hospital addition (competition finalist)
+- Senior capstone project: $52M mixed-use development (competition winner)

 CONTINUING EDUCATION